6 Franchise Qualifications You Need to Know to Become a Franchisee

 When communicating with your employees…

-you need to be able to clearly convey expectations, provide feedback, and motivate them to perform at their best.
+you need to be able to convey expectations, provide feedback, and motivate them to perform at their best.

 And when communicating with your customers…